aidanok/arweave-dns-gateway/README.md

 1. Set CNAME record for `mycooldomain.com` pointing to `gw.blockbin.xyz` or `api.blockbin.xyz`

-2. Set TXT record for `arweavetx.mycooldomain.com` set the the TX ID
+2. Set TXT record for `arweavetx.mycooldomain.com` to a TX ID

 ### Go!

 Navigate to `https://mycooldomain.com`, the first navigation may take some time as as an SSL cert is generated.
 The TX you set will be served under the secure origin of `https://mycooldomain.com`